How to Clean a Bathroom During Flu Season

 If you’re using a shower curtain and liner, that can be another place that harbors germs simply because the curtains can be a pain to take down, clean and put back up.
 Glass shower doors can be easy to sanitize right in place.

 You have some choices here, but the idea is to stop the transfer of germs to others—and maybe even prevent you from reinfecting yourself.
 Moist towels can not only harbor viruses but also serve as a breeding ground for bacteria, odors and mold.
 Hand towels and bath towels should be washed after each use.
-If you don’t have sufficient hand towels to do that, you may want to switch to paper towels or keep a box of wet wipes readily accessible—especially if you’re having guests over.

-7. Get organized.
+7. Get Organized.

 Most of us keep a lot of personal care and beauty items in our bathrooms.
 We need them, but if they’re taking up space on counters, in the shower or around the bathtub, they can interfere with our ability to clean.
 They actually become yet another thing that we need to handle and move around while someone is sick.
 Meanwhile, they collect dirt and moisture.